St Marys Church ANZAC Cemetery

 After the war the flag was presented to the last C.O. of the Australian Hospital and was laid up in Adelaide High School.
 The Australian Children’s Patriotic League presented in return a new Union Flag and an Australian Flag to Harefield School.
 The Australian flag hangs in the Breakspear Chapel, which was rededicated as the Australian Chapel in 1950.

 In 1921 began the annual ceremony in which the children from the school put flowers on every grave in the cemetery.
 This is followed by a Commemorative Service to which we always invite representatives from the Australian High Commission.

 Anzac Day, 25th April, has become a most significant annual event in the Harefield calendar.
 Few visitors can fail to be moved by the fact that so many of the dead died so young, and so far from home, their graves unvisited by their families until the age of easier and affordable travel.

-Copyright.2019 St Marys Church, Harefield All Rights Reserved
+Copyright.2019 St. Mary the Virgin, Harefield All Rights Reserved

 Registered Charity No. 1131313